g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set protocols isis reference-bandwidth 10g
 ```

-With this, all interfaces with iso family are considered IS-IS interfaces:
+With this configuration, all interfaces with family iso are considered IS-IS interfaces:
 ```
 root@R1> show isis interface
 IS-IS interface database: